llpeterson/direct/encoding.md

 `00000` corresponds to when the line is dead, and `00100` is interpreted to mean halt.
 Of the remaining 13 codes, 7 of them are not valid because they violate the "one leading 0, two trailing 0s," rule, and the other 6 represent various control symbols.
-As we will see later in this chapter, some framing protocols make use of these control symbols.
+Some of the framing protocols described later in this chapter make use of these control symbols.